2014 Vermont gubernatorial election: General Assembly vote

 At the end of December, the newly formed group "Vermonters for Honest Government" raised $30,000 to air television advertisements aimed at pressuring legislators to vote for Milne.
 The group's founder, retired United States Navy Captain Bill Round, said that legislators should vote against Shumlin because "he's promised a lot and failed to deliver."
 Round did not reveal the source of the group's funding.
 Milne said that while he had no connection to the group, he appreciated the sentiment.
 By contrast, Shumlin said that he would "absolutely not" run any advertisements, nor would he campaign for legislators' votes or spend any money.
 He added that he was "not worried" about the vote.

 In early January, Milne reiterated that he was not actively campaigning for legislators' votes but said that he felt that his odds of victory were "getting better on a weekly basis, if not a daily basis."
 Shumlin said that if Milne were to win, Vermont would be "paralyzed", as the new administration lacked the time needed to assemble a new staff and draft a budget for the 2016 fiscal year.
 He also offered his support for amending the state constitution so that as long as a plurality winner received at least 40% of the vote, the Assembly would not be required to decide the election.

 On January 8, the General Assembly voted to reelect Shumlin by 110 votes to 69, with one legislator not voting.
 Shumlin stated that he was "grateful for the opportunity to continue serving this state I love.
 I expect this will be a productive session addressing the issues Vermonters care about so deeply."
 Milne said that it was "a good day for Vermont ...
 I was happy to be a part of it.
 I think the road that's led us here has a lot of people feeling like one person can make a difference."
-Milne did not rule out running again in 2016, although he later declined and instead ran for the United States Senate, losing to Leahy by almost 30 points.
+Milne did not rule out running again in 2016, although he later declined and instead ran for the United States Senate, losing to incumbent Patrick Leahy by almost 30 points.